emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

         function("getDerivedInstance", &getDerivedInstance, allow_raw_pointers());
     }

-Calling Module.getDerivedInstance from JavaScript will return a Derived instance handle from which all of Derived's methods are available.
+Calling ``Module.getDerivedInstance`` from JavaScript will return a ``Derived`` instance handle from which all of ``Derived``'s methods are available.

 Note that the *embind* must understand the fully-derived type for automatic downcasting to work.

-Overloaded Functions
+Overloaded functions
 ====================

 Constructors and functions can be overloaded on the number of arguments. *embind* does not support overloading based on type.
-When specifying an overload, use the ``select_overload`` helper function to select the appropriate signature.
+When specifying an overload, use the :cpp:func:`select_overload` helper function to select the appropriate signature.

 .. code:: cpp